didiersmith/steve/chapters/the-fall.md

 "I'll just take a sabbatical.
 How long could this possibly take?"

 Gabe sighed and returned to his meatball sub.
-Steve re-read his offer letter.
+Steve re-read his offer letter, beaming internally.

 ---

 If Steve were honest with himself, even he had to admit that StevieNix wasn't the best universe in the world.
 Some of the larger software companies had produced truly majestic simulations with poetry-composing AIs and Newtonian physics at every scale.
 StevieNix, on the other hand, glitched out whenever someone ran the microwave.

 Steve's universe did have two things going for it.
 The first, was that it was open source.
 Anyone could contribute patches to it, and many did.
 Over the centuries, this had resulted in an extremely rich (if somewhat eclectic) biodiversity - from wing-headed sharks, to birds with beautiful but ridiculous tails, to Steve's personal favourite - apes that stood upright and walked like him.
+Sure, they were unintelligible and stupid, but appearance-wise, they'd done alright.

+The open source community readily helped him solve his reptile problem.
+Within a few hours of him filing an issue, someone had submitted a patch that all but wiped them out.
+The mechanism was a bit dramatic, but it got the job done.

-The second thing was the sexual reproduction mechanic - the subject of Steve's PhD thesis.
+The second thing StevieNix had going for it was the sexual reproduction mechanic - the subject of Steve's PhD thesis.
 The industry standard approach to genetic engineering was top-down guided evolution, where engineers played a critical role in selecting the next generation.
 In _Sexual Reproduction - A Meta-Meta Heuristic Algorithm for Genetic Optimization_, Steve had flipped the paradigm on its head.
 By introducing a bottom-up mechanism wherein the beings not only cross-pollinated their genetic material but selected their own breeding partners, Steve had revolutionized the field.

 At least, that's the way he saw it.
-Mostly, the sexual reproduction mechanic resulted in his beings becoming obsessed with proliferating their own genetic material at the cost of more productive pursuits.
-Hence, the jokes.
+Mostly, the beings in StevieNix were obsessed with proliferating their own genetic material at the cost of more productive pursuits.
+Hence, the constant jokes from his colleagues.

 Thus, when Murdoch walked into the break room and quoted his thesis title at him, Steve took it as a centuries-overdue recognition of his genius.
 He had no choice, really.
 He was fated to ignore Murdoch's casual disregard for the law and take up residence at Murdoch Heavy Industries.